goldsborough/algs4/elementary-sorts/README.md

 - Sort points by polar angle with with *p*.
 - Consider points in order, discard all points that do not create a counter-clockwise turn.

+- How to find point *p* with smallest *y*-coordinate?
+Sorting.

+- How to sort ponits by polar angle with respect to *p*.
+Define a total order.

+- How to determine whether p_1 -> p_2 -> p_3 is a counter-clockwise turn?

+- How to sort efficiently?
+Mergesort.